 Staff training

 The RHE lead will attend termly briefing sessions run by Learn Sheffield and update and amend the curriculum where necessary.
+The RHE lead also works in conjunction with the other schools in Peak Edge and meet s once a term

 Training of staff will also be scheduled around any updated guidance on the programme and any new developments which may need to be addressed in relation to the programme.

 Confidentiality